These days there are many options when it comes to learning, besides traditional colleges and universities.

 There is a growing trend for traditional universities to offer open courseware all by themselves, as opposed to partnering with another site like Coursera or EdX.

-Some examples to check out include:
+Some examples of online universities include:

 Each of these comes with their own unique pros and cons, which are too much to cover here.
 But if you're looking to earn a degree online directly from an accredited university, it's worth checking a few of them out.